 Configures a hard disk for use with MS-DOS.

 |/STATUS||Displays partition information.|

-Unable to access a drive from DOS versions prior to 7.
+Unable to access a drive from DOS versions that predate version 7.

-Disclaimer: Below is a listing of secret or undocumented MS-DOS fdisk commands and switches.
-Use these commands at your own risk.
+Below is a listing of secret or undocumented MS-DOS fdisk commands and switches.
+Use these commands at your risk.